-Finally, if none of the above methods has fixed the problem for you, the error code is likely caused by a misconfiguration or inconsistency in your network settings.
-In such a scenario, you will have to reset your network settings to resolve the issue.
+Finally, if none of the above methods have fixed the problem for you, the error code is likely caused by misconfiguration or inconsistency in your network settings.
+In such a scenario, you will need to reset your network settings to resolve the issue.

 Resetting the network settings on your computer will reinstall all of the network adapters and remove any VPN clients that you might have installed.
-In addition, all of the passwords of any connected WiFi networks will also be forgotten.
+In addition, all passwords of any connected Wi-Fi networks will also be forgotten.

 Follow the instructions below to reset network settings:

 - First, open the Settings window by pressing the Windows key + I on your keyboard.